omniaashraf8088/omniaashraf8088/README.md

 - :school: I am a `Junior` at [Faculty of Computers & Informatics Misr for Science and techology University](https://must.edu.eg/).
 - :technologist: I love using Software as a solution for every `Problem`.
-- :computer: I am a competitive programmer at `Codeforces`, `Leetcode`.
 - :student: I’m currently learning `Computer Science` and `Software Engineering`.
 - :nerd_face: Always `learning new things`.